martinsumner/leveled/docs/ANTI_ENTROPY.md

 - The tree can be built incrementally when scanning across a store not in segment order (i.e. scanning across a store in key order) without needing to hold an state in memory beyond the fixed size of the tree.

-- Two trees from stores with non-overlapping key ranges can be merged to reflect the combined state of that store i.e. the trees for each store can be built independently and in parallel and the subsequently merged without needing to build an interim view of the combined state.
+- Two trees from stores with non-overlapping key ranges can be merged to reflect the combined state of that store i.e. the trees for each store can be built independently and in parallel and then subsequently merged without needing to build an interim view of the combined state.

 It is assumed that the trees will only be transferred securely between trusted actors already permitted to view, store and transfer the real data: so the loss of cryptographic strength of the tree is irrelevant to the overall security of the system.